scevtstreams¶

 scevtstreams -E gfz2012abcd -d mysql://sysop:sysop@localhost/seiscomp

-2. Get the asymmetric time windows for an event in an XML file.
-The time window starts 120 s before the first pick and ends 500 s after the last pick:
+Get the time windows for one specific event or all events in a XML file.
+The time windows start 120 s before the first pick and ends 500 s after the last pick:

-4. Download waveforms from Arclink and import into local archive.
+Download waveforms from FDSN and import into local archive.
 Include all stations from the contributing networks:

-5. Create lists compatible with fdsnws or caps:
+Create lists compatible with fdsnws POST format or capstool [26]:

 etc/defaults/global.cfg